Denise Huxtable: Casting and portrayal

 Denise was Bonet's first major television role.
-Being of mixed ethnicity, her character's upbringing "as a teen-ager in a well-adjusted, upper-middle-class black family" is remarkably different from how Bonet herself grew up, which took some time for the actress to adjust to; she never knew her father and was raised by her mother in a lower-middle-class, mostly white neighborhood.
+Being of mixed ethnicity, her character's upbringing "as a teen-ager in a well-adjusted, upper-middle-class black family" is remarkably different from how Bonet grew up, which took some time for the actress to adjust to; she never knew her father and was raised by her mother in a lower-middle-class, mostly white neighborhood.
 However, Bonet credits her role on The Cosby Show with "helping resolve her own identity crisis".
 Bonet described the show's environment in 1987 as "the perfect family, where you go to work, you get tired of them and you go home", and at the time likened working alongside Cosby to "learning from a master", from whom she often sought both professional and personal advice.
 Actress Phylicia Rashad, who portrays Bonet's on-screen mother Clair, described Bonet as "one of the best young actresses today ...
-She is phenomenal for someone of her years."
+She is phenomenal for someone of her years".

 Creative conflicts and A Different World

-Bonet had a tense relationship with both Cosby and the show's producers throughout most of her time on the series.
-Although the co-stars are believed to have gotten along well during her first three seasons on the show, their dispute first became public in 1987.
-According to Kara Kovalchik of Mental Floss, Bonet's alleged unprofessionalism consistently aggravated Cosby, reportedly being constantly argumentative on set, late for tapings and sometimes neglecting to attend tapings altogether.
-Bonet first expressed interest in pursuing a career as a dramatic film actress midway through the show's first season, originally intending to leave the series after only two years.
+Bonet had a tense working relationship with both Cosby and the show's producers throughout most of her time on the series.
+Although the co-stars are reported to have gotten along during The Cosby Show's first three seasons, their dispute first became public in 1987.
+According to Kara Kovalchik of Mental Floss, Bonet's alleged unprofessionalism and argumentativeness aggravated Cosby, reportedly being consistently late or absent from tapings.
+Bonet had first expressed interest in pursuing more dramatic roles midway through the show's first season, intending to leave the series after only two years.
 Aged 19 at the time, she decided to make her film debut as Epiphany Proudfoot in the controversial horror film Angel Heart (1987), a role that required Bonet to film a sex scene with actor Mickey Rourke.
 By this time, Denise had already become the show's most popular character, while Bonet's fame increased when the film was initially assigned an X rating for its graphic content.
-Although her role shocked several of Bonet's fans and Cosby himself, Cosby claims that he did not mind the actress' decision to appear in the film, explaining to her "if this is something you want to do, fine.
-You have my blessings", and maintaining that he and Bonet have a good relationship in which he would have voiced his disapproval if he had felt otherwise.
-Bonet confirmed that she sought Cosby's advice when she was first offered the role because "he's a generous enough man to see beyond The Cosby Show and to see my career as what it is and what it could be".
+Although her role shocked several of The Cosby Show fans and Cosby himself, Cosby claims he did not mind Bonet's decision to appear in the film, maintaining that they have a strong friendship and would have objected had he felt otherwise.
+Bonet confirmed that she sought Cosby's advice when she was offered the role because she trusted him to see her potential beyond the sitcom.
 Despite granting her his approval, Cosby refused to see the film.
-The show's producers and NBC executives declined to comment on Bonet's decision, citing "what Bonet did off the Cosby set was her business."
+The show's producers and NBC executives declined to comment on Bonet's decision, citing "what Bonet did off the Cosby set was her business".